All Episodes

 That has already happened.

-The next step is to defund it, all of it.
+The next step is to defund it, all of it, 100% of it.

 And if they succeed, then Obamacare will be frozen in place until the next president actually signs the repeal bill.

-And this is Steve King's leading the Republican effort here to do that.
+And Steve King's leading the Republican effort here to do that.

-If we don't defund all of it, then this Pelosi implementation, 105 billion dollar every year, will be spent, and it'll be harder to eradicate and get back the things that money has been spent on.
+He believes that if they don't shut off all the funding, and he compares Obamacare to a malignant tumor, if we don't defund all of it, then this Pelosi implementation, $105 billion every year, will be spent, and it'll be harder to eradicate and get back the things that money has been spent on.

-And we also know that Obamacare has been ruled unconstitutional by two federal courts, and the Supreme Court will eventually take it, and nobody knows how that's gonna turn out.
+And we also know that Obamacare has been ruled unconstitutional by two federal courts, and the Supreme Court will eventually take it, and nobody knows how that's going to turn out.

 I'll tell you this.

-They already know the people are working to get this repealed and have Judge Vinson's ruling appealed, who are who are going to be involved in arguing this, have already written off the four liberal justices on the court.
+One thing that's interesting, they already know the people are working to get this repealed and have Judge Vinson's ruling upheld, who are going to be involved in arguing this, have already written off the four liberal justices on the court.

-They know there is no persuading them to agree with Judge Vincent.
+They know there is no persuading them to agree with Judge Vinson.

 So we're already down four when we get to the Supreme Court.